Working out while being on the lemonade diet

 Exercise and master cleanse

 If you are on a master cleanse regime you are opting for either a weight loss program or a system detoxification schedule.
-As there are no protein contents in it, doing strenuous exercises and even moderate workouts are ruled out.
-Only light cardio exercises are recommended while on lemonade diet.
+As there is no protein content in it, doing strenuous exercises and even moderate workouts are ruled out.
+Only light cardio exercises are recommended while on the lemonade diet.
 Weight training or endurance exercises while on this program could lead to muscle aches, headaches, lightheadedness, running nose and flu-like symptoms, sore throat, irritability, and a state of physical and mental fatigue.

 Light cardio exercises like walking, running, stretching, biking, swimming, tai chi, and yoga are recommended if you are on a detox program like a lemonade diet.
 These exercises enhance blood circulation and in the process releases impurities and excessive toxins from our bodies.
 Moderate or heavy exercises must be refrained from as they involve muscle breakdown that could only be repaired through protein intake.
 On average, an adult male needs 0.84gm of protein for every 1kg of body mass, while an adult woman requires 0.75gm.
 As the lemonade diet does not contain any protein, there is no chance of muscle tissues getting repaired.